frederickobrien/portfolio/site/src/routes/weblog/the-web-is-decadent-and-depraved.md

 ---
-title: The web is decadent and depraved
+title: "The web is decadent and depraved: a case for gonzo engineering"
 date: '2024-09-30'
 ---